joshuaejs/arista_eos_audit/README.md

 - password: devices password
 - text_cmds: list EOS commands to collect in text format
 - json_cmds: list EOS commands to collect in JSON format
-- text_and_json_cmds: list EOS commands to collect in text and json format
+- text_and_json_cmds: list EOS commands to collect in text and JSON format
 - output_directory: directory to save the show commands collected and the reports generated
-- custom_show_tech_support: list of files (EOS show commands) to include in a custom show tech support file.
+- custom_show_tech_support: list of files (EOS show commands) to include in a custom show tech-support support file.
-- audit: list of topics to audit.
+- audit: list of topics to audit and include in the report.

 The file [collect_eos_commands.py](collect_eos_commands.py) uses the variables defined in the file [input.yml](input.yml) to collect show commands from EOS devices.
 It supports collecting show commands in both text and JSON format.

-The file [audit_eos_files.py](audit_eos_files.py) uses the variables defined in the file [input.yml](input.yml) to audit some of the collected files and to generate a report.
+The file [audit_eos_files.py](audit_eos_files.py) uses the variables defined in the file [input.yml](input.yml) to audit offline some of the collected files and to generate a report.
-It currently support these features.
-It works offline, each feature requires a file (show command with a JSON format).
+It currently support these features:
 - hostname
+  - description: add to the report the device hostname and fqdn
+  - requirements: ```show hostname | json```
+  - failure conditions: This is a report without any test so there is no failure/passing condition
 - version
+  - description: add to the reports some details regarding the device (HW model, SN, SW release, uptime)
+  - requirements: ```show version | json```
+  - Failure conditions: This is a report without any test so there is no failure/passing condition
 - inventory
+  - requirements: ```show inventory | json```
 - power
 - cooling
 - temperature